vizorvr/patches/README.md

 * Create named in- and output proxies in a graph to have them automatically reflected as a slot on the parent node of the graph the proxy is in.
 * Create named registers to store values of any supported data type between graph updates as state storage or feedback loops.

-Created sequences can be im- and exported as human (or machine) readable JSON files, which can be embedded into any context the user may desire with the included stand-alone player or simulated in a bare core instance, which permits sequences to be leveraged in other javascript projects as a domain specific visual scripting language by providing the embedded graph with appropriate values from its host, updating the graph and acting on the emitted output values.
+Created sequences can be im- and exported as JSON files, which can be embedded into any context the user may desire with the included stand-alone player or simulated in a bare core instance, which permits sequences to be leveraged in other javascript projects as a domain specific visual scripting language by providing the embedded graph with appropriate values from its host, updating the graph and acting on the emitted output values.
 Created sequences can be automatically exported to an optimized file set, ready to deploy to any webserver.

-# Running Engi
+# Running Vizor Create locally

-Install [Node.js](http://nodejs.org/), then the required npm packages:
+Install and run MongoDB and Node.js, then the required npm packages:

 	$ npm install

 Run the server:

-	$ npm start [/optional/path/to/existing/project]
+	$ npm start

-Open Engi in the browser:
+Open VC in the browser:

 	http://localhost:8000/

-If you have access to an Oculus Rift DK1 or 2 and want to play with the VR features, you currently need one of Toji's special Chromium builds.
+If you have access to an Oculus Rift DK1 or DK2 and want to play with the VR features, you currently need one of Toji's special Chromium builds.
 You can find them here: http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html